Charles Altschul, (MFA Committee)

 Weston is a long time Maine resident and respected leader in higher education, business and consulting in international imaging, was appointed President of Maine Media Workshops + College in February, 2012.
 Prior to this, Meg served as Vice President for University Advancement at the University of Southern Maine and as President and CEO of the University of Southern Maine Foundation.
 Meg has an MFA in Creative Writing from Lesley University with an interdisciplinary emphasis on creative non-fiction and photography.
 She has taught digital imaging at the University of Southern Maine and workshops in Creativity at the Gestalt International Study Center in Wellfleet, Mass.
 Meg brings over 25 years of leadership experience in imaging and communications businesses, including as president of the Portland Press Herald and Maine Sunday Telegram and as president and COO of the U.S. photofinishing operations of Konica Corporation.
 As president and CEO of PrintLife, an Israeli digital imaging company, she introduced photobooks in the U.S. and Japanese markets in 2000-2001.
 For eight years, she operated f22 Consulting, Inc., a successful consulting practice focused on helping mature companies make the transition to new global opportunities in consumer digital imaging.
 Her f22 client list included many digital imaging start-up companies as well as Kodak, Hewlett Packard, and Fuji.
 Meg also has a wealth of experience in higher education.
 She served as Chair of a legislative commission on higher education governance and for ten years on the Board of Trustees of the University of Maine System, including two years as Chair of the Board of Trustees.
 Meg’s passion is photographing volcanoes.
 Her photography work has been showcased in the solo exhibits, “Lava Flows” at the Lyceum Gallery in 2012, and “Lavascapes” in 2008;” in group shows: “Atelier 2007” and the “Next Step” exhibit of alumni of JP Caponigro.
 She was one of 8 selected poets/artists to present poetry and images at the 2012 Belfast Poetry Festival on October 20, 2012.

-Recent MFA Mentors include: Paul Adams, Charles Altschul, Wayne Beach, Tim Broekema, Shondra Burke, John Paul Caponigro, Bestor Cram, Tillman Crane, Mimi Edmunds, Scott Fuller, John Goodman, Howard Greenberg, Brenton Hamilton, Cig Harvey, Connie Imboden, Stella Johnson, Sean Kernan, Jim Levi, Karen Marshall, Norman Mauskopf, Brent Morris, Alan Myerson, Peter Nichols, Jane Pirone, Raul Ramos, Janet Roach, Jan Rosenbaum, Fernanda Rossi, Bob Sacha, Jonathan Schwartz, Paul Shardlow, Jeff Daniel Silva, Doug Stradley, Peter Turnley, Jo Ann Walters, Meg Weston, and Kate Williams.
+Recent MFA Mentors include: Paul Adams, Charles Altschul, Wayne Beach, Tim Broekema, Shondra Burke, Valerie Carrigan, John Paul Caponigro, Bestor Cram, Tillman Crane, Charlotte Dixon, Mimi Edmunds, Scott Fuller, John Goodman, Elizabeth Greenberg, Howard Greenberg, Brenton Hamilton, Cig Harvey, Connie Imboden, Stella Johnson, Sean Kernan, Jim Levi, Karen Marshall, Norman Mauskopf, Greg Miller, Brent Morris, Alan Myerson, Peter Nichols, Jane Pirone, Raul Ramos, Janet Roach, Jan Rosenbaum, Fernanda Rossi, Bob Sacha, Jonathan Schwartz, Paul Shardlow, Jeff Daniel Silva, Doug Stradley, Peter Turnley, Jo Ann Walters, Meg Weston, and Kate Williams.

 MFA PROGRAM GUEST FACULTY

-Recent MFA Guest Faculty include: Brian Vanden Brink, Christine Collins, Bestor Cram, Steve Fierberg, Joe Grifasi, Connie Imboden, Sean Kernan, Valerie Landsburg, Jane Pirone, Bob Sacha, DeWitt Sage, and Paul Shardlow, Kate Williams.
+Recent MFA Guest Faculty include: Brian Vanden Brink, Valerie Carrigan, Christine Collins, Bestor Cram, Steve Fierberg, Joe Grifasi, Brenton Hamilton, Connie Imboden, Ken James, Sean Kernan, Valerie Landsburg, Greg Miller, Jane Pirone, Bob Sacha, DeWitt Sage, Paul Shardlow, and Kate Williams.